 A group of 5 to 10 students are assigned to a teacher who will monitor and assist the students in academics and overall development.
 Orientation programs for fresh entrants, training in leadership, public speaking, effective communication, facing interviews are conducted regularly.
 Student support programs such as student welfare cell, placement & guidance cell and women's wing address the academic and psychological needs of the students.

 NitteDU has a zero-tolerance policy on ragging and any other form student bullying.
-Every student and his/her parent/guardian is required submit an affidavit conforming compliance to the UGC Regulations on Curbing the Menace of Ragging in Higher Educational Institutions.
+Every student and his/her parent/guardian is required submit an affidavit confirming compliance to the UGC Regulations on Curbing the Menace of Ragging in Higher Educational Institutions.
 The University has an Anti-Ragging Committee chaired by the Vice-Chancellor, Prof. (Dr.) Satheesh Kumar Bhandary.
 Each of the Constituent Colleges have Institutional Anti-Ragging Committees headed by the respective Deans / Principals.

 The UGC Regulations on Curbing the Menace of Ragging in Higher Educational Institutions and a copy of the proforma for Affidavits maybe accessed here